-Jim Thompson (@JimThompson18), PCA Founder and CEO, talks to Coakley about phenomena of sports sociology.
+Jim Thompson (@JimThompson18), PCA Founder, talks to Coakley about phenomena of sports sociology.
 Coakley discusses how public support for a team, or an individual team member's behavior, is more accepted when that team is winning.
 He also talks about how unfair it is to put children on a traveling team and compel specialization at a young age, when they haven’t even developed or discovered if they want to play the sport at that level.
 Specialization can be truly damaging to a kid, and it also creates a culture where there isn’t a place for kids who don’t want to specialize.
 Coakley urges parents to consider how to best involve their child in sports for their development.
 Here's where you'll find Coakley talking about featured topics:

 - Specialization- 20:30, 23:50